zachha/EventHop/README.md

 - Google Maps is *sometimes* loading the map with a zoomed out view of the U.S. instead of zoomed in
 - Google maps uncommonly creates location duplicates in the list
+- If another bug is found, please open an issue on the Eventhop Github page!

 ## Things to Come